NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Experiments

 \subsubsection{Ablation Studies on Pos-NSD}

-\textbf{Hyperparameter Settings of Pos-NSD.} The hyperparameter in Pos-NSD is the cutoff distance $d_c$ ranked at $\alpha$\% for different categories (cf. Eq.~\eqref{eq:5}).
-As mentioned in Sec.~\ref{sec:3.2}, different $d_c$ directly influence the clustering results of each predicate category, and smaller $d_c$ is more suitable for predicates with multiple semantic meanings.
-Therefore, without loss of generality, we choose five typical settings for different categories, including ($\mathcal{L}, \mathcal{L}, \mathcal{L}$), ($\mathcal{M}, \mathcal{M}, \mathcal{M}$), and so on.
+\textbf{Hyperparameter Settings of Pos-NSD.} The hyperparameter in Pos-NSD is the cutoff distance $d_c$ ranked at $\alpha$\% for different categories (\cf, Eq.~\eqref{eq:5}).
+As mentioned in Sec.~\ref{sec:3.2}, different $d_c$ directly \shr{impacts} the clustering results of each predicate category, and smaller $d_c$ is more suitable for predicates with multiple semantic meanings.
+Therefore, without loss of generality, we choose five typical settings for different categories, including ($\mathcal{L}, \mathcal{L}, \mathcal{L}$), ($\mathcal{M}, \mathcal{M}, \mathcal{M}$), and so on. \shr{In our experiments,} $\mathcal{L}$, $\mathcal{M}$, $\mathcal{S}$ denote \shr{that $d_c$ is} large, medium, and small, respectively.
+Their corresponding $\alpha\%$ values were set to $50.0\%$, $25.0\%$ and $12.5\%$.
+Similarly, we disentangle the influence of Neg-NSD and use pristine negative and refined positive samples (outputs of NSC) for SGG training.
 The results are shown in TABLE~\ref{tab:pos_nsd}.
-The $\mathcal{L}$, $\mathcal{M}$, $\mathcal{S}$ denote the $d_c$ are large, medium, and small.
-In our experiments, their corresponding $\alpha\%$ were set to $50.0\%$, $25.0\%$ and $12.5\%$.
-Similarly, we disentangle the influence of Neg-NSD and use pristine negative and refined positive samples (outputs of NSC) for SGG training.

 \textbf{Results.} When the cutoff distance $d_c$ for all predicate categories is set to large or small or from large to small, the model achieves relatively worse results.
 These results are also consistent with our expectation, \ie, for the predicate categories with multiple semantic meanings (head categories), small $d_c$ is better for noisy sample detection.
-Instead, for predicate categories with unique semantic meaning (tail categories), larger $d_c$ is better.
+Instead, for predicate categories with a unique semantic meaning (tail categories), a larger $d_c$ is better.
 Thus, we utilize the ($\mathcal{S}, \mathcal{M}, \mathcal{L}$) setting for all experiments.

-\textbf{Effectiveness of Pos-NSD.} We evaluated the effectiveness of Pos-NSD by just using clean positive samples detected from $\bm{\mathcal{T}}^+$ with pristine negative samples or from the new positive samples set ${\widetilde {\bm{\mathcal{T}}}^+}$ for SGG training.
+\textbf{Effectiveness of Pos-NSD.} We evaluated the effectiveness of Pos-NSD by using either clean positive samples detected from $\bm{\mathcal{T}}^+$ with pristine negative samples or from the new positive samples set ${\widetilde {\bm{\mathcal{T}}}^+}$ for SGG training.

-\textbf{Results.} As shown in TABLE~\ref{tab:component} (\# 3), the single Pos-NSD component can still improve mR@K metrics by using much fewer positive samples.
+\textbf{Results.} As shown in TABLE~\ref{tab:component} (\# 3), the single Pos-NSD component can still improve mR@K metrics using much fewer positive samples.
 Besides, the baseline can also be exceeded on mR@K (\# 4) after Neg-NSD and Pos-NSD alone with fewer training samples.
 It proves that the clean subset divided by Pos-NSD is better for SGG training, and numerous noisy positive samples actually hurt performance.